How I Grew My Pinterest Visibility by 500% in One Month

 This post contains affiliate links marked with (*) for products I recommend.
 If you decide to make a purchase, I will earn a commission at no additional cost to you.
 Thank you for your support!

-But first, let me tell you a bit about my journey with Pinterest.
+But first, let me tell you a bit about my journey on Pinterest.
 When I’ve started my business, I had only a personal Pinterest account and haven’t actually used it that much.
 I had no clue how to use it for business, I thought that Pinterest is just for fun and for saving beautiful pictures and ideas.

 Sounds familiar?
 I felt so overwhelmed and clueless, but eventually, I figured it out and I bet you can to it as well, even if you read about Pinterest for a business first time in your life.